Last checked: June 12, 2026.

 - A return or onward ticket

 ESTA applications are typically approved within 72 hours.
-Do not wait until the week before travel 鈥?if denied, you will need a full B1/B2 visa, which takes months.
+Do not wait until the week before travel.
+If denied, you may need a full B1/B2 visa, which can take months.

 If your country is not in the Visa Waiver Program, you need a B1/B2 visitor visa.
 The process: